 Existing Cirium Diio, Cirium SRS Analyzer with FM Traffic customers can now subscribe to Cirium Scenario planner.
 A new add-on that helps Airports to propose new routes based on actual performance.

-- Adjust potential connection, and, arrival & departure times
+- Adjust potential connection, arrival and departure times

 - Analyze forecast outputs at the O&D level